Is Your On-site Optimization Missing Something? This Checklist Will Tell You

 - Optimize your images.
 Name them according to their content, and use descriptions and alt tags to optimize them further.

 - Link to outside sources.
 Again, your anchor text should be descriptive and accurate.
-External links to authorities show that you cite your sources, which increases the authoritative value of your site.
+Use external links to authorities show that you cite your sources, which increases the authoritative value of your site.

 - Interlink your pages.
 Google loves sites that are easy to navigate, so keep your pages linked together with descriptive, accurate anchor text.
+Tools like Linkio.com help you plan anchor text startegy to make sure you get it right.
 No page should be further away than three clicks from any other page on your site.